CRPropa/CRPropa3/Installation.md

 There also exists [bash script](https://github.com/adundovi/CRPropa3-scripts/tree/master/deploy_crpropa) for GNU/Linux systems which automate the described procedure.

 #### CMake flags
-We recommend using ccmake to view and set the options through the user interface.
-When using cmake, options can be set by adding flags to the cmake command, e.g.
+When using cmake, the following options can be set by adding flags to the cmake command, e.g.
 ```
 cmake -DENABLE_PYTHON=ON ..
 ```